Best Native Grasses for Bird Cover and Beneficial Insects

 - Tolerates moist soil

-- Supports insects in sheltered, layered plantings
+- Supports insects in layered plantings

 Bottlebrush grass (Elymus hystrix)